 Palau is an archipelago of about 250 limestone and volcanic islands, most of which have barely been marked by human settlement and remain blanketed in dense forest.
-The most populous island is Koror, but the capital of Ngerulmud, along with as the international airport can be found on nearby Babeldaod Island.
+The most populous island is Koror, but the capital of Ngerulmud, along with an international airport, can be found on nearby Babeldaod Island.

-Palau offers sugary beaches, turquoise waters, sunny weather and a plethora of activities including swimming, fishing, kayaking, dolphin watching, snorkelling, and sailing.
+Palau offers beaches, turquoise waters, sunny weather, and a plethora of activities including swimming, fishing, kayaking, dolphin watching, snorkelling, and sailing.
 Palau has just enough amenities to comfortably host tourists without compromising the natural beauty and island atmosphere.

 Become our Palau Travel Expert

 We are looking for contributors for our Palau travel guide.
 If you are a local, a regular traveller to Palau or a travel professional with time to contribute and answer occasional forum questions, please contact us.